-Student provides DSPS with medical verification of disability and/or Learning Disability verification.
+Student provides DSPS with verification of disability.

-- The DSPS Counselor or Learning Disability Specialist, in consultation with the student, identifies educational limitations and prescribes educational accommodations and academic adjustments. - Student provides a DSPS Faculty Notification Letter to instructors in a timely manner.
+- The DSPS Counselor, in consultation with the student, identifies educational limitations and prescribes educational accommodations and academic adjustments. - Student provides a DSPS Faculty Notification Letter to instructors in a timely manner.
 Faculty should have a private discussion with the student about these accommodations. - 3.
-All requests for accommodations are the responsibility of the student. - 4.
-DSPS assists the instructor in providing accommodations, to the extent needed to ensure that equal and timely access is provided.
+All requests for accommodations are the responsibility of the student.

+4. DSPS assists the instructor in providing accommodations, to the extent needed to ensure that equal and timely access is provided.